Edison0215/5DOF-Robotic-Arm-Ultraleap/README.md

    (https://github.com/ultraleap/leapc-python-bindings)

-4. Type the following commands in cmd for libraries installation: pip install build pip install cffi pip install opencv-python pip install numpy pip install pyserial pip install leapc-python-api
+4. Type the following commands in cmd for libraries installation:
+   - pip install build
+   - pip install cffi
+   - pip install opencv-python
+   - pip install numpy
+   - pip install pyserial
+   - pip install leapc-python-api

+5. Replace the original visualiser.py file in C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples
+   with this modifed code that is stored in the hand tracking program directory.
-5. Go to this directory using cmd
+7. Go to this directory using cmd
    C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples
    type the following command to start the program of controlling the robot arm: python visualiser.py